tgrbrooks/ADA/docs/index.rst

 ADA Documentation
 ===========================

-This manual covers the features of the Algal Data Analyser software for both users and developers
+This manual covers the features of the Algal Data Analyser (ADA) software for both users and developers

 User Guide
 ----------